BabylonJS/Documentation/content/How_To/WebXR/WebXR_Experience_Helpers.md

         case WebXRState.EXITING_XR:
             // xr exit request was made. not yet done. case WebXRState.NOT_IN_XR:
-            // self explanatory - either our or not yet in XR }
+            // self explanatory - either out or not yet in XR }
 })
 ```